gwbres/adi-ad9548/README.md

 * Each application comes with an `-h` help menu.
 Refer to help menu for specific information.
 * Flags order does not matter
-* `flag` is mandatory
+* `flag` is a mandatory flag
-* `--flag` describe an optionnal flag, action will not be performed if not passed
+* `--flag` is an optionnal flag: action will not be performed if not passed

 ## AD9547,48